-Motiv Power Systems, Inc. Grant Agreement For the Prototype Shuttle for Motivís Power Control System Project
+Motiv Power Systems, Inc. Grant Agreement For the Prototype Shuttle for Motiv’s Power Control System Project

-An Energy Commission grant will help Motiv Power Systems, Inc. incorporate its electric-drive system in a new class 4 shuttle bus, giving it a 100-mile all-electric range.
-Motiv’s system uses battery packs designed for medium- and heavy-duty vehicle fleets by Berkeley-based Seeo, Inc. The shuttle itself will be tested by Bauer’s Worldwide Transportation on its Bay-area and Silicon Valley routes which service the campuses of Google, Cisco, Facebook, Yahoo along with other clients.
+An Energy Commission grant helped Motiv Power Systems, Inc. incorporate its electric-drive system in a new Class 4 shuttle bus, giving it a 100-mile all-electric range.
+The shuttle was tested by Bauer’s Worldwide Transportation on its Bay-area and Silicon Valley routes which service the campuses of Google, Cisco, Facebook, and Yahoo (along with other clients).

-This project’s goal is to eventually retrofit an existing diesel fleet of medium-duty vehicles with new electric-vehicle technology to increase fleet fuel efficiency, lower overall greenhouse gas emissions, and reduce adverse impacts to the environment.
+This project’s goal was to provide for the eventual retrofit existing diesel fleets of medium-duty vehicles with new electric-vehicle technology to increase fleet fuel efficiency, lower overall greenhouse gas emissions, and reduce adverse impacts to the environment.

 $1,345,552 from the project’s participants.

-This shuttle will feature an expected payback period of around 3 years.
+This shuttle features an expected payback period of around 3 years.
 Over 8 years, its total cost of ownership will be only 55 percent of a traditional diesel shuttle.
-The vehicle will save 40,000 gallons of diesel and reduce greenhouse gas emissions by 435 tons over that 8-year period.
-The project will directly add 19 high-tech positions between Motiv, Bauer, and Seeo, with many more jobs possible as the technology develops.
+The vehicle has the potential to save 40,000 gallons of diesel and reduce greenhouse gas emissions by 435 tons over that 8-year period.
+The project directly added 19 high-tech positions between Motiv Power Systems, Inc.; Bauer’s Worldwide Transportation, and Lico, Inc.; with many more jobs possible as the technology develops.

 Grant Agreement Number: ARV-09-015